-Nuisance Canada Goose Management
+Canada Goose Management

-- Nuisance Waterfowl Control Operators
+- Find a Nuisance Waterfowl Control Operator (PDF)

 Typically, developers and landowners unknowingly cause the problem by creating ideal goose habitat.
-Geese are grazers and feed extensively on fresh, short, green grass.
-Add a permanent body of water (water retention pond, subdivision lake(s), golf course water hazard(s) or water gardens) adjacent to their feeding area and you have the created the perfect environment for geese to set up residence, multiply and concentrate.
+Geese feed extensively on fresh, short, green grass.
+With a permanent body of water nearby - such as a water retention pond, subdivision lake, golf course water hazard or water gardens – conditions are perfect to geese to set up residence, multiply and concentrate.
 Geese, including their young, also have a strong tendency to return to the same area year after year.
 Once geese start nesting in a particular place, the stage is already set for more geese in the future.

 Geese are particularly aggressive during breeding and nesting season.
 Their behavior can cause problems around businesses when geese attack and nip at workers and customers.

-Most of the problems in metropolitan areas occur from March through June during the nesting season.
+Most problems in metropolitan areas occur from March through June during the nesting season.
 Breeding pairs begin nesting in late February and March.
 Egg-laying begins soon after nest construction is complete.
 Female giant Canada geese lay one egg every day and a half, and the average clutch size is five.
 Incubation of eggs begins after the last egg is laid and lasts 28 days.

 Geese can cause a great deal of localized damage if many young are hatched in one area.
 After hatching, goslings are incapable of flight for about 70 days, so the young birds and their parents will graze near the hatching area for that time.
 Adults also molt their flight feathers near the end of June, rendering them flightless for 15 to 20 days.
 Molting also leaves feathers and down scattered around the area.